-Last May, 5-year-old Grace McPhee participated in Perth’s HBF Run for a Reason raising over $5,000 for scientific research to, in her words, “help the sick kids”.
+Last May, at five-years-old, Grace McPhee participated in Perth’s HBF Run for a Reason raising over $5,000 for scientific research to, in her words, “help the sick kids”.

-The pint-sized philanthropist was two years into treatment for acute lymphocytic leukaemia with tumours when she walked the circuit with a group of family and friends.
+The pint-sized philanthropist was two years into treatment for acute lymphocytic leukaemia with tumours when she walked the circuit with a group of family and friends in 2017.

-“Grace is incredibly empathetic,” her mum, Catherine, said.
+“Grace is incredibly empathetic,” said her mum, Catherine.
 “She sees less fortunate people and wants to help them.
 So, when she sees children at hospital worse off than herself, she sees them as the sick kids.”

-This year, Grace will be in Year 1 and will again be taking on this year's Run for a Reason on 27th May in support of childhood cancer research.
+Grace started Year 1 this year and will tackle the Run for a Reason course on 27 May in support of childhood cancer research.
 Having completed treatment, she no longer needs to be fed through a nasogastric tube and is a step closer to her goal to be ‘just like any other kid’.